BeautifulColt/todo-app/README.md

 3. Enter your task name, select a priority level, and choose a due date.
 4. Check off tasks when completed.
 5. Use the 🗑️ icon to remove any task you don’t need.

-## 🛠️ Tech Stack

-- HTML
-- CSS
-- JavaScript
+6. Use the toggle button to arrange tasks in order.

 ## 🌱 Future Improvements

-- [ ] Sort tasks automatically by priority and due date
+- [ x ] Sort tasks automatically by priority and due date
 - [ ] Add persistence with localStorage or database
+- [ ] filter by complete and incomplete
-- [ ] Drag-and-drop functionality
+- [ ] Task category tags / colour labels
 - [ ] Dark mode toggle

-## 🙋‍♀️ Why I Made This

-I built this as a practice project while learning full-stack web development.
-It’s a step toward my goal of working in tech and building helpful, creative tools for people.
+## Credits

+Made with ❤️ by Jenny (BeautifulColt)
+Practice project inspired by learning front-end development through hands-on coding.

 ---